 Steps to Register for an Internship

 - Identify an internship.
-You may find your own or consult with Chelsey Wilson, Director of Academic and Career Engagement, Jabs 102 for internship opportunities.
+You may find your own or consult with the Bracken Center for internship opportunities.
 You may not get an internship for a job or position you have been in.

-- Complete the learning contract in consultation with your internship supervisor and faculty advisor.
+- Complete the internship approval form in consultation with your faculty internship advisor and internship site supervisor.

-- Complete the electronic online Add/Drop form.
-You will need the name and email of your internship faculty mentor and your academic advisor to submit the form. *Please note, this is the only way to add the course for credit.
-It cannot be done in DegreeWorks.
+- Once the internship approval form and ethics agreement are completed, the Director of the Bracken Center will register you for the credits indicated in your form.
+Please note, this is the only way to add the course for credit.
+It cannot be done in CatCourse.

 Weekly reports, communication with your internship advisor, and final report.